microsoft/azure-puppet/README.markdown

 Microsoft Azure Cloud Provisioner
 ========================

-Puppet Module to launch and manage Microsoft Microsoft Azure Services like Virtual Machines, Virtual Network and SQL Database services.
+Puppet Module to launch and manage Microsoft Azure Services like Virtual Machines, Virtual Network and SQL Database services.

 This module requires Puppet 2.7.2 or later.